-- We are familiar with the guidance and information contained with part 5 KCSiE 2022 and also DfE guidance https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attac hment data/file/999239/SVSH 2021.pdf which has been produced to assist schools and colleges to manage cases of sexual violence and harassment between pupils. - 2.
-We recognise more information on how to respond to cases is contained within the schools safeguarding handbook. - 3.
+- We are familiar with the guidance and information contained with part 5 KCSiE 2023 and also DfE guidance https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attac hment data/file/999239/SVSH 2021.pdf which has been produced to assist schools and colleges to manage cases of sexual violence and harassment between pupils. - 2.
+We recognise more information on how to respond to cases is contained within the school's safeguarding handbook. - 3.
 At our school we believe that all children have a right to attend school and learn in a safe environment.
 Children should be free from harm by adults in the school and other pupils. - 4.
 We recognise that some pupils will sometimes negatively affect the learning and wellbeing of others and their behaviour will be dealt with under the school's behaviour policy or anti -bullying policy in the first instance. - 5.
-However, we recognise that some allegations may be of such a serious nature that they may raise safeguarding concerns. - 6.
-All staff should recognise that children are capable of abusing their peers.
-All our staff should be clear about our school policy and procedures with regard to peer-on-peer abuse. - 7.
+However, we recognise that some allegations may be of such a serious nature that they may raise safeguarding concerns. - All staff should recognise that children are capable of abusing their peers.
+All our staff should be clear about St Andrew's policies and procedures with regard to peeron-peer abuse. - 7.
 We recognise the importance of an ambitious broad and balanced curriculum which develops students understanding of consent, acceptable behaviour, keeping themselves safe and healthy relationships. - 8.
 We will ensure that, in our school or college, our policy will include procedures to minimise the risk of peer-on-peer abuse. - 9.
 We recognise and will ensure that systems should be in place (and they should be well promoted, easily understood and easily accessible) for children to confidently report abuse, knowing their concerns will be treated seriously. - 10.
-We understand that schools and colleges not recognising, acknowledging or understanding the scale of harassment and abuse and/or downplaying some behaviours related to abuse can lead to a culture of unacceptable behaviour, an unsafe environment and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it.
+We understand that schools and colleges not recognising, acknowledging, or understanding the scale of harassment and abuse and/or downplaying some behaviours related to abuse can lead to a culture of unacceptable behaviour, an unsafe environment and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it.
 We will ensure we have a positive cultural of challenge and reporting in our school. - 11.
 We recognise that children may not find it easy to tell staff about their abuse verbally.
 We understand children can show signs or act in ways that they hope adults will notice and react to.
-In some cases, the victim may not make a direct staff may overhear a conversation that suggests a child has been harmed or a child's own behaviour might indicate that something is wrong.
+In some cases, the victim may not make a direct report.
+For example, a friend may make a report, or a member of school or college staff may overhear a conversation that suggests a child has been harmed or a child's own behaviour might indicate that something is wrong.
 As per this policy, if staff have any concerns about a child's welfare, they should act on them immediately rather than wait to be told.